 Bit by bit, you will be able to add solid foods back into your diet.
 You must be careful to chew food well and to stop eating when you feel full.
 This can take some getting used to, because you will feel full after eating much less food than you are used to eating.
 If you don't chew your food well or don't stop eating soon enough, you may feel discomfort or nausea and may sometimes vomit.
 If you drink a lot of high-calorie liquid such as soda or fruit juice, you may not lose weight.
 If you continually overeat, the stomach may stretch.
 If your stomach stretches, you won't benefit from your surgery.

 Your doctor will probably recommend that you work with a dietitian to plan healthy meals that give you enough protein, vitamins, and minerals while you are losing weight.
 Even with a healthy diet, you probably will need to take vitamin and mineral supplements for the rest of your life.

 Why It Is Done

-Weight-loss surgery is suitable for people who are severely overweight and who have not been able to lose weight with diet, exercise, or medicine.
+A gastric bypass (also called a Roux-en-Y gastric bypass) is suitable for people who are severely overweight and who have not been able to lose weight with diet, exercise, or medicine.